colljori/QemuSTM32/tests/README.md

 # Folder with tests for Stm32

-## Use
+## Test with rabbit

-To launch a simulation in debug mode, run in a terminal after having changed paths:
+To launch a simulation in debug mode, run in a terminal after having changed paths, in rabbit folder:
 ```
 ./nucleo-f401re.sh -gdb-server 1234 -nographic -components.flash-native.file-blob ../QemuSTM32/tests/PATH_TO_BIN/NAME.bin -components.flash-boot.file-blob ../QemuSTM32/tests/PATH_TO_BIN/NAME.bin
 ```
-and in an other terminal:
+and in an other terminal in your test folder:
 ```
-arm-none-eabi-gdb test.elf -ex "tar rem :1234"
+arm-none-eabi-gdb NAME.elf -ex "tar rem :1234"
 ```
-If you use tests with mbed, you must add to the previous command : '-ex "cd ../mbed-dev/BUILD"' in order to access debug information in .c and .cpp files.
+If you use tests with mbed, you must add to the previous command : '-ex "cd ../mbed-dev/OBJDIR"' in order to access debug information in .c and .cpp files.
+It's easier if you are in the root of your test and not in BUILD folder.

+## Test with board

+To launch a test on the Nucleo board, you must install "st-link" which provides "st-util" binary.
+This binary allows you to connect gdb to the board.

+To add a test on the board, you just have to copy the test binary on the board root.

 ## Different folders